 No leader wants to show a team member the door after they’ve contributed to a company’s mission.
 But leaders need to be prepared for the inevitable multifaceted difficulties of workforce changes.
-Outplacement services provide leaders with the much needed strategies, guidance, and resources to ensure their ability to care and lead during these difficult times goes beyond the bottom-line.
+Outplacement services provide leaders with the much-needed strategies, guidance, and resources to ensure their ability to care and lead during these difficult times goes beyond the bottom line.

-Though no leader ever wants to be in a situation where they have to utilize outplacement services, it’s vital they see that outplacement services provide what everyone needs during the difficult moments of company change.
+Though no leader ever wants to be in a situation where they have to utilize outplacement services, it’s vital they see that outplacement services provide what everyone needs during the difficult moments of the company change.

 If you’re an executive leader who wants to consider outplacement services for your company, or if you’re searching for outplacement services yourself, contact us today.

 1 John M. O’Connor, “Three Reasons Your Company Should Invest in Outplacement,” Forbes.com.
 Oct 25, 2017.